 At the start of the journey (Tower Pier to Westminster Pier) he asked if passengers would like a recorded commentary or for him to point out the sights.
 There were a few mutterings for him to speak so he complained about no-one listening anyway and came to stand at the front of the upper deck.

 He told us Cannon Street station is owned by ‘British Rail’ (note, British Rail changed its name in the late 1990s) and he was constantly moaning about the waste of money in London.

 He told a wide selection of incorrect ‘facts’.
 We were told Florence Nightingale is buried in St Paul’s Cathedral which is untrue.
-(She’s buried the churchyard at the Church of St. Margaret of Antioch in East Wellow, near Southampton, Hampshire.)
+(She’s buried in the churchyard at the Church of St. Margaret of Antioch in East Wellow, near Southampton, Hampshire.)

-We were told a bottle of water costs £15 in the Harvey Nichols restaurant at the OXO Tower and, therefore, it’s overpriced and no-one should go there.
+We were told a bottle of water costs £15 in the Harvey Nichols restaurant at the OXO Tower and, therefore, it’s overpriced and no one should go there.
 I called the restaurant and a bottle of water is actually £5.